Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Numerical evaluation

-We included four treatment differences that varied the heterogeneity of treatment differences:
+\paragraph{Datagenerating mechanisms: effect size, measurement level of covariate, and correlation} { We included treatment differences of four different sizes that varied in heterogeneity:

-\begin{enumerate} \item \textbf{Conditions $\bm{1.1}$ \& $\bm{1.2}$:} A homogeneous treatment effect, with average and conditional treatment differences of zero.
+\begin{enumerate} \item \textbf{Effect size $\bm{1.1}$ \& $\bm{1.2}$:} A homogeneous treatment effect, with average and conditional treatment differences of zero.
 This scenario aims to demonstrate the Type I error rate under a least favorable treatment difference for the Any and Compensatory rules in the trial as well as the subpopulation.

-\item \textbf{Conditions $\bm{2.1}$ \& $\bm{2.2}$:} A heterogeneous treatment effect, with an average treatment difference of zero and a conditional treatment effect larger than zero.
+\item \textbf{Effect size $\bm{2.1}$ \& $\bm{2.2}$:} A heterogeneous treatment effect, with an average treatment difference of zero and a conditional treatment effect larger than zero.

-\item \textbf{Conditions $\bm{3.1}$ \& $\bm{3.2}$:} A heterogeneous treatment treatment effect, with average and conditional treatment differences larger than zero.
+\item \textbf{Effect size $\bm{3.1}$ \& $\bm{3.2}$:} A heterogeneous treatment treatment effect, with one average and both conditional treatment differences larger than zero.
 The conditional treatment difference is larger than the average treatment difference.
-The effect size is chosen to compare power of different methods, when the sample size should not lead to underpowerment for any of the approaches to the estimation of conditional treatment effects.
+The effect size is chosen to compare power of different methods, when the sample size should not lead to underpowerment for any of the approaches to the estimation of conditional average treatment effects.
+The effect size of the conditional average treatment effect reflects the least favorable average treatment effect for a right-sided test of the All rule and should result in a Type I error rate equal to the chosen level of $\alpha$ if the sample size is sufficiently large.

-\item \textbf{Conditions $\bm{4.1}$ \& $\bm{4.2}$:} A heterogeneous treatment effect on one of the outcomes with both average and conditional treatment differences larger than zero.
+\item \textbf{Effect size $\bm{4.1}$ \& $\bm{4.2}$:}A heterogeneous treatment treatment effect, with one average and both conditional treatment differences larger than zero.
 The conditional treatment difference is smaller than the average treatment effect.
 The effect size is chosen such that the expected sample size after stratification of the study sample is smaller than the required sample for evaluation of the conditional treatment effect and aims to investigate the statistical power of regression-based methods when stratification leads to underpowered decisions.
-Further, this effect size reflects the least favorable treatment difference for a right-sided test of the All rule and should result in a Type I error rate equal to the chosen level of $\alpha$. \end{enumerate}
+Similar to effect size $3.1$/$3.2$, the effect size of the conditional average treatment effect reflects the least favorable effect for a right-sided test of the All rule and should result in a Type I error rate equal to the chosen level of $\alpha$ if the sample size is sufficiently large.